 Help us investigate how memory is anchored in DNA

-Researchers at the Wyss Institute at Harvard University and Harvard’s Personal Genome Project (PGP) are collaborating with the makers of Lumosity to study how memory is anchored in DNA.
-Insight into these gene-memory relationships could potentially provide new impetus for understanding the failing memory functions in people with Alzheimer’s disease and other dementias, and for identifying memory-boosting mechanisms.
+Researchers at the Wyss Institute at Harvard University and Harvard’s Personal Genome Project (PGP) are studying how memory is anchored in DNA.
+Insight into these gene-memory relationships could potentially provide new impetus for understanding the failing memory functions of people with Alzheimer’s disease and other dementias, and for identifying memory-boosting mechanisms.

 The study assessment

-Participants are asked to complete six games aimed to assess memory, attention and reaction speed.
+Participants are asked to complete six online games aimed to assess memory, attention and reaction speed.
 The test is preceded by practice exercises to familiarize participants with the games.
 The tasks to be completed by the participants include recollecting a series of blinking objects, associating symbols with digits, distinguishing objects seen before from novel items, measuring reaction speed to an object seen before and counting simple colored geometric shapes appearing in succession.
-The researchers will then group test scores and identify subjects with the highest assessment performance.
+Researchers will then group test scores and identify subjects with the high performance.

 The exceptional performers, along with a set of control individuals, will be asked to provide biospecimens to determine their genome sequence, which the research team will use together with experimental models to formulate new hypotheses.
 Their findings could shed light on efficient memory functions and potentially invigorate research into Alzheimer’s disease and other neurodegenerative disorders.